Learning-To-Measure: In-Context Active Feature Acquisition: The Meta-Active Feature Acquisition Problem

 \section{The Meta-Active Feature Acquisition Problem}

-We consider a supervised learning task where $X \in \mathbb{R}^d$ is a $d$-dimensional feature vector and $Y \in \mathbb{R}$ is the target variable.
+We formalize the meta-AFA problem, where a single agent is trained across a distribution of tasks and generalizes to unseen tasks at inference time without per-task retraining.
+Let $\mathcal{T}$ denote a family of supervised learning tasks.
+We assume an unknown probability measure $\mathbb{P}$ over $\mathcal{T}$, from which individual tasks $\tau \sim \mathbb{P}$ are sampled.
+For each task $\tau$, data pairs $(X, Y) \sim P_{\tau}(X, Y)$ are sampled from a task-specific distribution, where $X \in \mathbb{R}^{d_\tau}$ is a $d_{\tau}$-dimensional feature vector and $Y \in \mathcal{Y}$ is the target variable.
 We assume the features are time-invariant, i.e., the values of $X$ do not evolve over time.
-We let $X_j$ denote the value of feature $j$ and $X_0$ denote the baseline features that are always observed.
-At each acquisition step $t \in \{1,\ldots, T\}$, the agent selects an action $A_t \in \{1,\ldots,d\}$, indicating the index of the next feature to acquire.
-We write $\underline{X}_t = \{X_0,\ldots,X_{A_t}\}$ for the set of acquired features up to and including step $t$.
-Throughout this work, realizations of random variables are written in lowercase.
+Let $X_j$ denote the value of feature $j$ and let $X_0$ denote the baseline features that are always observed.
+At each acquisition step $t \in \{1,\ldots, T\}$, the agent selects an action $A_t \in \{1,\ldots,d_{\tau}\}$, corresponding to the index of the next feature to acquire.
+We denote by $\underline{X}_t = \{X_0,\ldots,X_{A_t}\}$ the set of acquired features up to and including step $t$.
+For notational simplicity, we omit the task subscript $\tau$ and write $d$ when unambiguous, noting that the feature and action space are task-dependent.
+Throughout, random variables are written in uppercase and their realizations in lowercase.

-\emph{Meta-active feature acquisition (meta-AFA)} trains an agent to acquire features sequentially with the goal of efficiently reducing prediction error for a given task distribution.
-We assume that each task $\mathcal{T}$ is drawn from an unknown distribution $p(\mathcal{T})$.
-For each task $\mathcal{T}$, data pairs $(X, Y) \sim p_{\mathcal{T}}(X, Y)$ are sampled from the task-specific distribution.
-Given a new task, meta-AFA algorithms seek to sequentially select, at each step $t$, the next feature to acquire based on the partially available information $\underline{X}_t$, to efficiently reduce the predictive uncertainty on the target variable $Y$.
-We focus on settings with a fixed budget $k < d$ and (without loss of generality), uniform feature costs.
+Given a new task, \emph{meta-active feature acquisition (meta-AFA)} selects at each step $t$ the next feature to acquire based on the partially observed features $\underline{X}_t$, with the objective of reducing predictive uncertainty on the target variable $Y$.
+We consider a fixed budget $b < d$ and for simplicity, uniform feature costs.

 One common approach to (task-specific) AFA is to acquire features \emph{greedily} based on the \emph{expected} reduction in uncertainty, an approach rooted in Bayesian experimental design \citep{bernardo1979expected}.
-At each step $t$, the method acquires the feature that maximizes the conditional mutual information (CMI) with the target:
+At each step $t$, the method acquires the feature $X_j$ that maximizes the conditional mutual information (CMI) with the target: